 It is recommended to specify the checked value and keep the default value and the unchecked value of the parameter the same.

 Depending on the way the build is triggered, the checkbox behavior will be as follows:

 Check the Allow multiple box to enable multiple selection.
 In the Items field specify a newline-separated list of items.
 Use the following syntax

 Manually Configuring Parameter Specification

-Alternatively, you can manually configure a specification using specially formatted string with syntax similar to the one used in service messages (
+Alternatively, you can manually configure a specification using a specially formatted string with the syntax similar to the one used in service messages (

 For example, for text: